peterdurham/code-boost/content/blog/20-01-05-tools-parcel-setup/index.md

 ### Reorganizing files

 Let's create a `src/` folder in the root level of our application to get organized.
-Move the `index.html` and `index.js` files to this folder and make additional `app.js` and `app.css` files.
+Move the `index.html` and `index.js` files to this folder and make additional `App.js` and `styles.css` files.

 &nbsp;